-In 1978, the Vermont legislature passed a law establishing the Use Value Appraisal of Agricultural, Forest, Conservation and Farm Buildings Property.
-Today, this program is known as "Current Use" and is administered by the Division of Property Valuation and Review within the Vermont Department of Taxes.
+In 1978, the Vermont legislature passed a law establishing the Use Value Appraisal of Agricultural, Forest, Conservation and, Farm Buildings Property.
+Today, this program is known as "Current Use" and is administered by the Division of Property Valuation and Review (PVR) within the Vermont Department of Taxes.

-As of September 2016, there were more than 18,400 parcels of land enrolled totaling more than 2.4 million acres, about one-third of Vermont’s total land.
+Currently, there are more than 19,000 parcels of land enrolled totaling more than 2.5 million acres, about one-third of Vermont’s total land.

-- Three (3) copies of a map that meet the program’s mapping standards
+- Three (3) copies of a map that meets the program’s mapping standards

 - Application fee

 - A completed CU-307, Current Use Payment Voucher

 - The supporting documentation indicated on the application form

 The primary landowner listed on the application form will be notified of PVRs decision concerning the eligibility of the parcel and the use value for the current tax year.

 After the application is approved and recorded in the municipal land records, a contingent lien is placed on the enrolled land.

 Once the property has been enrolled it will continue in the program unless it is withdrawn by the owner or by PVR; it is converted or developed, or it becomes ineligible.
 If the landowner changes the use of the land or develops it, the landowner may be assessed a Land Use Change Tax.